amatrhr/reconciliation/readme.md

     assumptions required to do this, to estimate measurement error accounting for unmeasured nodes, and to estimate flow through unmeasured nodes
     + [Original paper](https://gregstanleyandassociates.com/ReconciliationRectificationProcessData-1976.pdf)
-    + Less graph theory, more statistical tests: <a href="http://users.iems.northwestern.edu/~ajit/papers/64) Data Reconciliation-Technometrics Paper.pdf">
+    + <a href="http://users.iems.northwestern.edu/~ajit/papers/64) Data Reconciliation-Technometrics Paper.pdf">Less graph theory, more statistical tests</a>
 - [Himmelblau and Karjala (among others) propose using a recurrent neural network to do this](http://nn.cs.utexas.edu/downloads/papers/karjala.ijcnn92.pdf)
     + This paper also gives a simple model process--filling and draining a tank and reconciling measurements on input flow, output flow, and liquid height